The Bittersweet Truth - How Processed Foods & Sugar Creates the Top 10 Chronic Diseases We Die Of

 The Perils of Added Sugars

-There’s no reason to avoid the sugar that’s naturally occurring in whole foods because these sugars are bound and wrapped in fiber.
-It takes time for the body to unpack the sugar in a process that prevents insulin spikes.
+But for the most part the sugar content in whole foods is without consequence because these sugars are bound and wrapped in fiber.
+It takes time for the body to unpack the sugar in a process that prevents insulin spikes, which is the cause of insulin resistance . . . and diabetes.
 Fruit, vegetables, and dairy products naturally contain small amounts of sugar but also contain vitamins, minerals, and other beneficial compounds.

 By contrast, as mentioned above, the negative health effects of high sugar consumption are due almost entirely to the excessive amount of “added” sugar that’s found in all processed foods, soft drinks, energy drinks, and even juices that have become a staple of the Western diet.
 That’s because these products contain no fiber.
 This “sugar dump” forces the body into an unnatural, “all hands on deck,” metabolic emergency overwhelming the pancreas and liver, creating routine insulin spikes that are not equipped to handle such high quantities of sugar, which inevitably leads to insulin resistance and a whole cascade of chronic diseases that follow.